 Cheltenham Interactive LTD

-Cheltenham Interactive helps universities, colleges, training providers, and smaller organisations running Moodle.
+Cheltenham Interactive helps universities, colleges, training providers, and smaller organisations running Moodle LMS.
 Plugin development, managed hosting, upgrades, support, and integrations, with Azure-backed infrastructure where it genuinely helps.

 • Plugin development Admin tools, reporting, workflow improvements, and role-specific functionality.

-• Moodle hosting Managed environments, backups, updates, monitoring, and sensible ownership.
+• Hosting for Moodle LMS Managed environments, backups, updates, monitoring, and sensible ownership.

 • Upgrades and support Compatibility checks, staging, issue investigation, and ongoing maintenance.